Author: Lem Chuck Moth

 The Language Factor

 The Hoabinhian culture got its name from the first archeology site in the province of Hoa-Binh in North Vietnam.
 Since its discovery other sites have been founded through out Southeast Asia spreading in Lao (Luang Phrabang), Siam (Xiangrai, Lopburi, Ratburi) and Malaya (Gua Kerbau, Perak) showing similarity in life-style and culture.
 These sites were very much spread out on the high ground of a territory extended from the mainland Indochina down to the Malay Peninsular.
 Among them, the site of Kelantan is located not far south from the ancient Sakai Cave that possesses some of the oldest cave remains.
 The finding of the rice kernels among the remains indicates an early date for rice cultivation in the region and in Southeast Asia as a whole.
 Through separate works, linguists also identified Southeast Asia as the original homeland of the Austroasiatic speaking people.
 They identified the languages as commonly spoken in major regions of Southeast Asia and in some parts of India.
 They are generally non-tonal except under foreign influence.
 They are spoken by Cambodians, Mons, and scattered trail of isolated groups of Indochina, some part of Malaysia, Bangladesh and through to the Mundaic tribes of central and east India.
 The scattering trails as far as India had led to the theory that Austroasiatic spoken societies were originated farther west (as far as the Indus Valley) and migrated into Southeast Asia in prehistoric time.
 This theory contradicts head on with the new finding of gene distribution and the topology of the language itself.
-Several archaeological and linguistic conundrums point out that the original Austroasiatic language's homeland was in fact at the heart of the Southeast Asia.
-The geographical mapping of the Hoabinhian archeology sites compared with those of Austroasiatic spoken societies points out that the Austroasiatic language was actually the main language spoken by the Hoabinhian people.
+Several archaeological and linguistic conundrums point out that the original Austroasiatic language's homeland was in fact at the heart of the Southeast Asian continent.
+The geographical mapping of the Hoabinhian archeology sites compared with those of Austroasiatic spoken society points out that the Austroasiatic language was actually the main language spoken by the Hoabinhian people.
 As we shall see, it was the ancestor of the Mon-Khmer Language spoken by a subgroup of Southeast Asian tribesmen who were survivors of the Great Flood.
-It is important to note that before the conception of the (Mon-Khmer) Language was formed, scholars had not much idea on how the people speaking the language originated.
+It is important to note that after the conception of the (Mon-Khmer) language was formed by linguistic studyu, scholars had no idea on how the people speaking the language originated.
 As a result, the classification induced serious drawback in identifying the Mon and the Khmer as two different people, worst yet from different origin.
-While the Mons were perceived as native of the mainland Indochina, the Khmers were on the other hand thought to migrate from India.
-Our finding shows instead that both were descended from their common austroasiatic ancestors of Southeast Asia.
-Another evidence that suggest the locality of the Austroasiatic race in Southeast Asia is based on the finding of agriculturists to live side by side with their hunter-gatherers peers.
+While the Mons were generally perceived as native of the mainland Indochina, the Khmers were on the other hand thought to migrate from India.
+Our finding shows instead that the Mon-Khmer people were actually descended from their common austroasiatic ancestors of Southeast Asia.
+Another compelling evidence that suggest the locality of the Austroasiatic race in Southeast Asia is based on the finding of agriculturists to live side by side with their hunter-gatherers peers.
 Protected by their isolated environment, the difference in life-style suggests the locality of the spoken tongue.
 A typical example of such development could be found at the tribesmen living in Mae Hon Son province of northern Thailand.
 The Mlubri peoples have their language classified as belonging to the Northern Mon-Khmer subfamily.
 Their oral history states that they migrated to their present stronghold from Laos in the nineteenth century.
 The difference of life-styles of the Mluprei as compared to their peers of the valley indicates a strong evidence of regional origin of the Austroasiatic speakers.
 Their skull shapes have some similarities with those of the Neolithic people of the Malay Peninsula.
 The fact that two Austroasiatic speaking groups live today side by side in the same region, one still practicing the hunter-gatherer lifestyle, the other farmers for perhaps the past 8000-9000 years, suggests that they stayed still in the same place since the antiquity.
 This conclusion was due to the fact that mountainous hunter-gatherers, having a pre-Neolithic lifestyle, could not migrated along the same route with their valley agriculturist peers.
 The finding argues for the great local antiquity of Austroasiatic tongues in the mainland of Southeast Asia in general.
 Not only that the Austroasiatic tongues could be proved to be among the oldest of all languages of the world, the Hoabinhian societies also retain other aspect of their tradition that could be proved to be no less ancient.
-On the pther hand, we shall introduce the Kamara language to be actually a common language of the Great Flood's survivors who were later venturing out back to the plain of Southeast Asia.
+On the other hand, we shall introduce the Kamara (KMR in Sanskrit) language to be actually a common language of the Great Flood's survivors who were later venturing out back to the plain of Southeast Asia.
 It was in fact the immediate ancestor of the Mon-Khmer language as classified by modern linguist (Notes: The Mon-Khmer Language).
-To avoid confusion. we shall refer this common language as "Mon-Khmer" while we use the "Kamara" reference for other broader reference to the culture, communities or religion according to the time spanned of their history after the Great Flood.
+To avoid confusion with current linguistic classification, we shall use the same reference of this common language as "Mon-Khmer" while we use the "Kamara" interchangeably with the "Tian" for other broader reference to the community or culture that was formed by King Samanta after the Great Flood.
+For further clarification, the Kamara Culture was formed by Meru who was one among a descendant of King Smanta.
+It was the same Meru Culture tha spanned around the globe and through the history of mankind had evolved into the Khmer Culture of modern day.

 The Gene Factor